 Social Justice in the Classroom

-Navigating Civics Education: Insights and Strategies with Trish Everett The Teaching History Her Way Podcast
+Art, Exploration, and Wonder with ArtsQ The Teaching History Her Way Podcast

 Lindsay defines social justice in the classroom as a foundational and cultural mindset of partnership between teacher and student in which students are talking and grappling with meaningful work that has eyes beyond the teacher and changes the community for the better in some way.
 Additionally, they are able to see mirrors of their own experiences and backgrounds of their identities as well as step into someone else’s experience through this work.
 To do the work, and fit it into our classes, she tells us to take a topic that students are talking about and then use our historical knowledge and pedagogical background to bring those issues into the class by designing our lessons from the present to the past.
 She recommends the Social Justice Framework from Learning for Justice as a way to guide you through making work developmentally appropriate.